 According to company officials, only 30 to 40 percent of the counterfeit market in baseball caps are being seized.

-United States Immigration and Customs Enforcement seized 13,023 counterfeit items during a two week campaign in Kansas City, Missouri leading up to the 2012 Major League Baseball All-Star Game.Included in the seizures were replica jerseys, memorabilia and fake tickets.
+United States Immigration and Customs Enforcement seized 13,023 counterfeit items during a two week campaign in Kansas City, Missouri leading up to the 2012 Major League Baseball All-Star Game.Included in the seizures were counterfeit jerseys, memorabilia and fake tickets.
 20 percent of the fake items seized were products of other professional sporting leagues such as the NFL.
 In total, the fake goods had a street value of $540,000.

 Authorities seized over 15,000 counterfeit NFL jerseys in the days leading up to the 2011 Super Bowl.
 In total, the United States Immigration and Customs Enforcement seized $3.56 Million worth of counterfeit Super Bowl merchandise during the event.
 Between the 2007 and 2001 Super Bowls, over 66,000 counterfeit items were seized in total over the 4 years.
 The counterfeit goods had a value of $6.36 Million.